 Get an estimate of your impact using the bond calculator (note: the calculator estimates total bond impact and does not account for the two bonds that will be paid off in 2019 which will result in a lower impact for a new bond).

 $87 Million was chosen for the Streets Reconstruction Bond because City leaders wanted to find the greatest balance between addressing our streets reconstruction need and limiting the cost to City residents.
-Because two current bonds will be paid off in 2019, it is estimated that a new GO Bond would have minimal new financial impact on property owners – an estimated increase of $5 or less a year for an average primary residence of $339,500.

 Because of the long-lasting effects of the Great Recession on City resources, competition with other priorities, and years of frugal budgeting, Salt Lake City has not spent what is needed to preserve and rebuild roads.
 Also, due to the City’s climate during winter, the freeze-thaw cycle worsens the road conditions.
 Over the past several years, the cycle has been more noticeable and the streets are showing that wear.